LeonardoDeFaveri/ContactsAPI/README.md

           <td>/contacts/{contactId}/phoneNumbers/</td>
           <td>
             <b>contactId:</b> id of a specific user <hr>
-            Phone number definition
+            List of phone numbers
           </td>
-          <td>Creates a new phone number and associates it to the contact identified by the id, but only if the contact belongs to the user who is making the request</td>
+          <td>Creates new phone numbers and associates them to the contact identified by the id, but only if the contact belongs to the user who is making the request</td>
         </tr>
         <tr>
           <td>/contacts/{contactId}/emails/</td>
           <td>
             <b>contactId:</b> id of a specific user <hr>
-            Email definition
+            List of emails
           </td>
-          <td>Creates a new email address and associates it to the contact identified by the id, but only if the contact belongs to the user who is making the request</td>
+          <td>Creates new email addresses and associates them to the contact identified by the id, but only if the contact belongs to the user who is making the request</td>
         </tr>
         <tr>
           <td>/groups/</td>